Karthickpk11/Coding-Era/IQ_DB.md

 What is correlated subquery?

 A correlated subquery is a subquery that references columns from the outer query.
 Unlike a regular subquery, which is independent and runs once, a correlated subquery is evaluated for each row processed by the outer query.
 This makes it dependent on the outer query.
-In a correlated subquery, the subquery depends on the outer query, meaning that for each row of the outer query, the inner query is executed.
+In a correlated subquery, the subquery depends on the outer query, _meaning that for each row of the outer query, the inner query is executed_.

 ```sql
 SELECT column1, column2